 The Gold Coast Botanic Gardens offer a variety of attractions to engage families for a day trip or for a family social function.
 There are barbecues, shelters, picnic areas and walking trails all open to the public to use (and the gardens can be contacted to make a booking for a specific space).
 It’s also a great place to host a kid’s birthday party so why not pack some chairs and a portable table and get a shady spot near the playground nice and early.

 This location boasts family friendly walking tracks, boardwalks, a playground, picnic areas, educational panels and a pond with eels.
 If your family trip is at short notice, ‘The Friends Centre’, which is open from 10:00am to 2:00pm each day has freshly ground organic coffee, loose leaf teas and gluten-free treats for you to enjoy.

-Some other magnificent features of the Gold Coast Botanic Gardens are the:
+Features of the Gold Coast Botanic Gardens: